CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_01_Lab1_Ex01_Explore_Defender_XDR.md

 ## Task 4: Configure the anti-phishing policy

-Phishing messages try to trick recipients into revealing credentials or sensitive information, often by spoofing a trusted sender.
-EOP's anti-phishing policy provides spoof protection.
+In this task you'll review the anti-phishing policy and confirm spoof protection is enabled.

 1. Return to **Threat policies** by selecting **Threat policies** in the breadcrumb navigation.